 When recipients report your emails, ISPs (Internet Service Providers) lose confidence in the value of your emails, which means that they start blocking or filtering your emails out of other recipients’ inboxes as well.

-Many business owners have trouble wrapping their heads around the concept of making it easy for subscribers to leave.
-After all, you likely spent time and money to attract these consumers, so why would you encourage them to jump ship?
 The reality is that including an easy-to-find unsubscribe button and a one-step opt-out process won’t encourage subscribers to leave if you’re giving them a reason to stay.
 So make it worth their while by providing real value.

 Even valid email addresses for interested consumers can bounce on occasion due to a full inbox or server technical error.
 Emails that bounce multiple times, however, are a sign that the email is no longer active.

 This is especially important for B2B companies.
-Their email lists usually consist of mostly work email addresses, which have far shorter lifespans than personal email addresses due to employee turnover.
+Their bulk email lists usually consist of mostly work email addresses, which have far shorter lifespans than personal email addresses due to employee turnover.

 Email list cleaning is not a one-time job.
 Unfortunately, you can’t do it once and forget about it.
 It requires regular efforts to keep your email list clean and your emails away from the spam folder.